Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Start Your Application Rationalization Journey

-The question is when to begin.
+The question instead is when to begin.

 Organizations that act early gain control over their technology landscape.

-They accelerate innovation.
+They reduce costs, improve resilience and accelerate innovation.

 Instead of reacting to complexity, you can manage it.